-By co-locating Tensorflow applications with Alluxio worker, Alluxio caches the remote data locally for future access, providing data locality.
+By co-locating Tensorflow applications with an Alluxio Worker, Alluxio caches the remote data locally for future access, providing data locality.
 Without Alluxio, slow remote storage may result in bottleneck on I/O and leave GPU resources underutilized.
-When concurrently writing or reading big files, Alluxio POSIX API can provide significantly better performance when running on Alluxio worker node.
-Setting up a worker node with memory space to host all the training data can allow the Alluxio POSIX API to provide nearly 2X performance improvement.
+When concurrently writing or reading big files, Alluxio POSIX API can provide significantly better performance when running on an Alluxio Worker node.
+Setting up a Worker node with memory space to host all the training data can allow the Alluxio POSIX API to provide nearly 2X performance improvement.

 Configure Alluxio write type and read type

 Many Tensorflow applications generate a lot of small intermediate files during their workflow.
 Those intermediate files are only useful for a short time and do not need to be persisted to under storages.
 If we directly link Tensorflow with remote storages, all files (regardless of the type - data files, intermediate files, results, etc.) will be written to and persisted in the remote storage.
 With Alluxio – a cache layer between the Tensorflow applications and remote storage, users can reduce unneeded remote persistent work and speed up the write/read time.

 alluxio.user.file.writetype.default set to

 MUST_CACHE, we can write to the top tier (usually it is the memory